Azure/service-catalog-cli/docs/reviewing.md

 - Ensuring that the code is easy to read and of generally good quality
 - Ensuring that tests pass
 - Ensuring that documentation (in-code and otherwise) is clear and complete
+- Ensuring that backwards incompatible changes are made intentionally and that the CLI version is incremented appropriately.

 Above everything else, reviewers should provide their feedback in a constructive, respectful manner that encourages future contributions and provides a safe, comfortable and efficient